-Tour Ends.
 Transfer to Carcassonne airport or railway station after breakfast.

 Ryan Air flights usually depart after lunch from Carcassonne airport.
-Any further nights needed to stay over to make your connection must be arranged yourself.
+NOTE: Any further nights needed to stay over to make your connection must be arranged yourself.

 IMPORTANT TOUR INFORMATION

 Our hotel for the majoirty of the tour will be L’Hostellerie de l’Evêché.
 We will aim to be back at the hotel every evening for around 6.30 to 7pm, for dinner.
-Here we can chat more about our experiences and what we have seen during the day.
+Here over dinner we can chat more about our experiences and what we have seen during the day.